 Rent vs Buy in Wyoming (2026 Cost Analysis + Calculator)

-Wyoming offers some of the most favorable home buying conditions in the Mountain West for qualified buyers.
-No state income tax, no corporate income tax, and a residential property tax rate of just 0.5% to 0.7% combine to produce a monthly ownership premium that is among the narrowest in this guide series.
+Wyoming's constitution mandates that residential property be assessed at 9.5% of market value — the lowest constitutional assessment ratio in the Mountain West — which is why a $320,000 Cheyenne home generates only $160 per month in property taxes versus $250 or more in neighboring Colorado or Utah at comparable prices.
+No state income tax, no corporate income tax, and this constitutionally embedded tax floor produce a monthly ownership premium that is among the narrowest in this guide series.
 Cheyenne's growing data center economy, F.E.
 Warren Air Force Base, and state government employment create a diversified demand base that insulates the state capital from the commodity price cycles that affect Casper and Gillette.
-The analysis for Wyoming is straightforward: your city's employment anchor matters more than anywhere else in the state.

-Use the BuyOrRent.ai calculator to model your Cheyenne, Casper, or Laramie scenario.
-This guide explains how Wyoming's no-income-tax advantage, energy economy cycles, F.E.
+Use the BuyOrRent.ai calculator using Wyoming's low assessment ratio instead of standard national tax assumptions.
+This guide explains how Wyoming's constitutional property tax structure, no-income-tax advantage, energy economy cycles, F.E.
 Warren AFB military demand, and WCDA down payment programs shape the rent vs buy decision across Wyoming's distinct markets.

 No income tax and very low property taxes create a narrow premium